 - Premature leaf or needle (even branch) drop

 - Excessive squirrel damage (especially on Oaks)

 When trees die, many people assume it is because of recent environmental stresses, but in fact, the tree may be in jeopardy as a result of stresses that occurred years or even decades before.
-At Mark Crane’s Tree and Arborist Services, we understand the local conditions, weather, and environment and we can help your trees be healthy and thrive, despite the drought conditions.
+At Mark Crane’s Tree and Arborist Services, we understand Santa Barbara conditions, weather, and environment and we can help your trees be healthy and thrive, despite the drought conditions.